richardgaywood/paydata.org/content/sprawlrunners/irl/downtime.md

 ## Healing & recovery actions {#recover}

-{{% boxout title="Lie Low" %}}
+{{% boxout type="action" title="Lie Low" %}}
 If you attracted an unusually breathtaking amount of attention on the last run and so have a [Heat Die]({{< relref "heat.md" >}}), you can choose to skip town for a while until the heat dies down.
 This takes one of your actions and reduces the Heat Die by three steps (ie. a d10 becomes a d4).
 You can repeat this, if you want.
 {{% /boxout %}}

-{{% boxout title="Rest & recuperation" %}}
+{{% boxout type="action" title="Rest & recuperation" %}}
 For one Downtime Action, you can make a normal Natural Healing roll (see SWADE pg 96 for full details).
 Roll Vigor; success clears a Wound, each raise clears another Wound.
 Characters with the Fast Healer Edge can make two Healing rolls for a single downtime action.

 If another PC is willing to spend one of their own Downtime Actions tending to your wounds, they can Support your Vigor roll with a roll of their Healing skill.
 Note that magical healing doesn't help with long term recuperation, it can only serve as first aid.
+See [support]{#support}.
+{{% /boxout %}}

+## Supporting downtime actions {#support}

+PCs can use Support for downtime action rolls in one of two ways:

+1. A PC can declare they are supporting their teammates in the usual way, ie. they roll an appropriate skill and add successes and raises to the normal roll.
+This costs the supporting PC one Downtime Action, regardless of how many rolls they support -- even if they support rolls from multiple other PCs.
+1. A PC can also "take over" a roll for another PC, substituting their own skill in place of their teammate's.
+This always takes an entire Downtime Action however.

+{{% boxout type="example" %}}
+Foo bar baz TBD

 {{% /boxout %}}